Mehndi Waley Hath: Plot

 First off, the movie must be commended for at least making an attempt to tackle a relevant issue in a language most likely to be understood by the masses.
 The film is also to be commended for avoiding the sleazy element associated with Punjabi movies.
 Syed Noor plays to the masses but avoids the smutty element quite successfully going for the wholesome style of "Choorian" instead.
 The film has some fairly decent tunes to help it along, but the pace starts slowing more and more as we approach the inevitable climax.
 Saima looks fetching and should be featuring in next years Film Award ceremonies for her acting in this film - yet she looks considerably older than her co-star Moammar Rana.
-Bahar eats up the screen and dominates as only she can while Nirma, as Babar Ali's trinket doesn't make much impression despite being given a sizzling number to perform.
-Nirma's future doesn't appear to be too bright.
+Bahar eats up the screen and dominates as only she can while Nirma, as Babar Ali's trinket does not make much impression despite being given a sizzling number to perform.
+Nirma's future does not appear to be too bright.

 Babar Ali ends up taking most of the acting accolades delivering a menacing performance as the evil brother Mattoo.
 He ought to forget about taking on romantic leads considering how average (to put it mildly) he looks and would be far better advised to stick to this sort of negative role, which he performed with such distinction here.
 Mehndi Waley Hath is at least not an outright embarrassment and is somewhat elevated by the "message" that it attempts to deliver.
 A feather in director/producer/screenwriter Syed Noor's cap - a rare commodity these days.